Interior LightingIlluminance Levels

 The perception of the object's shape differs with the light distribution on its surface and with the configuration of the resulting shadows.
 The direction of the light beam can easily affect the perception of the object's shape as shown in the following figure.

 Also, the directed angled light generates shadows; therefore it is essential to make a decision if these shadows are needed.
 Shadows will show the roughness of an imperfectly finished flat surface.
 Uniform lighting on these surfaces can be implemented.
-This approach should be used carefully because it can make a three dimensional object looks flat.
+This approach should be used carefully because it can make a three dimensional object look flat.
 The combination of direct and uniform lighting is used in many cases.
 If the light is not uniform on the surface, different areas will appear to be at different distances.
-Therefore, to light the outer or the inner area of the flat surface will make this surface appear concave or convex as shown.
+Therefore, to light the outer or the inner area of the flat surface will make this surface appear concave or convex as shown below.

 Space and Dimensions

 A high level of illuminance in the space can give the impression of large volume.
 To focus on the variety of internal design elements and to attract attention to specific spots in the space, the lighting systems shall include different illuminance levels or lighting styles.
 This approach is frequently used to isolate reception areas, stairs, exits, and waiting areas in the space.
 If the lighting system includes linear ceiling fixtures, the effect will be the dimension enhancement in the direction of the lighting system as shown in the following drawing.

 We can get the impression of a high ceiling by good illumination of the ceiling or the

 upper parts of the walls.
 Using the light or the light fixtures itself, we can easily focus

 attention on the routine elements in the interior design or make the opposite effect.